-If you think you might have the Wuhan coronavirus, call your doctor.
-Here’s what they’ll ask and what a hospital will do.
+Experts urge anyone who thinks they have the coronavirus to call before going to a US hospital.
+Here’s the process for potential patients.

 - Mladen Antonov/AFP via Getty Images

-- If you think you have the Wuhan coronavirus, call your doctor or local public health department.
+- If you think you have the coronavirus, call your doctor or local public health department.

-- The doctor will probably ask about where you recently traveled and with whom you came into contact.
+- They will probably ask about where you recently traveled and with whom you came into contact.

 - If the doctor determines you might have the coronavirus, they will probably arrange for special transport to a facility that’s equipped with negative air-pressure rooms.

-- Going to the hospital without calling ahead can expose more people to the virus.
+- Going to the hospital without calling ahead could expose more people to the virus.

+- For the latest case total, death toll, and travel information, see Business Insider’s live updates here.

 - Visit Business Insider’s homepage for more stories.

-A quick call to your doctor could make a huge difference if you think you’ve been exposed to the new coronavirus that has infected 20,000 people worldwide.

-Risk of infection in the US is low, according to the Centers for Disease Control and Prevention (CDC).
-The country’s only two cases of person-to-person transmission happened within families, after someone traveled to China and infected a spouse upon their return.
-In total, 11 US cases have been confirmed.
+“It’s not so much of a question of if this will happen anymore, but rather more of a question of exactly when this will happen,” Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases, said in a press briefing on Tuesday.
+“We are asking the American public to prepare for the expectation that this might be bad.”

-But if you do think you’ve been exposed to the Wuhan coronavirus, the CDC and healthcare professionals have clear advice: Make a phone call before you head to the hospital.
+If you think you’ve been exposed to the new coronavirus, the CDC and healthcare professionals have clear advice: Make a phone call before you head to the hospital.

-“Stay at home and call your doctor,” Kim Leslie, an emergency-department nursing director at Swedish Hospital in Chicago, told Business Insider.
+“Stay at home and call your doctor,” Kim Leslie, an emergency-department nursing director at Swedish Hospital in Chicago, told Business Insider in early February.
 “If there’s no reason for you to seek emergency medical treatment, then stay at home and we will send you to the right place.”

-On the phone, tell your doctor about any recent travels and contact you could have had with someone who got the Wuhan coronavirus.
+On the phone, tell your doctor about any recent travels and contact you could have had with someone who got the coronavirus.
 The doctor may arrange safe transport to bring you to the hospital without exposing others to the virus.

-“It does seem to be more communicable than our typical seasonal flu, and because of that it’s important to try to minimize other people’s exposure to somebody who may be infected with this novel coronavirus,” Richard Martinello, an associate professor of infectious disease at the Yale School of Medicine, told Business Insider.
+“It does seem to be more communicable than our typical seasonal flu, and because of that it’s important to try to minimize other people’s exposure to somebody who may be infected with this novel coronavirus,” Richard Martinello, an associate professor of infectious disease at the Yale School of Medicine, told Business Insider earlier this month.

 While you’re at home, the CDC has a few other recommendations if you think you have the virus:

-- Separate yourself from other people in your home.
+- Separate yourself from other people and animals in your home.
 Use a separate bathroom if possible.

 - Wear a face mask.

-Note: This story has been updated with new information.
-It was originally published on February 5, 2020.